johnmaxrin/johnmaxrin.github.io/content/_index.md

 date_format = "%b %-d, %Y"
 +++

 I am a second-year M.S. student in the Department of Computer Science at IIT Madras, advised by  <a href="https://www.cse.iitm.ac.in/~rupesh/">Prof. Rupesh Nasre </a>.
-I work on high-performance compilers, code generation for distributed and heterogeneous computing.
+I make writing code for supercomputers simpler and more efficient.

-Beyond research, I enjoy <a href="">reading,</a> <a href="">photography,</a> playing the guitar, and solo cycling trips.
+Beyond research, I enjoy <a href="">reading</a> 📚 , <a href="">photography</a> 📷 , playing the guitar 🎸, and solo cycling 🚴.